smart-data-models/dataModel.Energy/TechnicalCabinetDevice/doc/spec_FR.md

       x-ngsi:
         type: Property
     modelName:
-      description: 'Name of the model as given by the manufacturer.'
+      description: Name of the model as given by the manufacturer
       type: string
       x-ngsi:
         type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     operatingTemperature:
       description: 'Ambient operating temperature range.
 This is the minimum and maximum resistance to cold and heat.
 The format is structured by a sub-property of 2 items.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **CEL** represents Degree Celsius.'
+For instance, **CEL** represents Degree Celsius'
       properties:
         max:
           minimum: 0